 Nonablative laser resurfacing

-Newer lasers can be used to treat the skin, to improve the appearance of winkles and scars, that do not cause open wounds.
-Therefore, downtime is minimal to none.
+Newer lasers can be used to treat the skin, to improve the appearance of wrinkles and scars that do not cause open wounds.
+Therefore, downtime is minimal.
 A series of these treatments is done over several months.

 Treatment options summary

-Remember, the physician's palette of resurfacing options continues to expand.
+Remember, the doctor’s choices of resurfacing options continue to expand.
 In patients with early skin aging changes, nonsurgical treatment methods such as tretinoin, vitamin C, and alpha hydroxy acids may provide satisfactory improvement.
-Chemical peels, dermabrasion, and laserabrasion may be used alone or in combination with other surgical procedures to treat moderate to severe degrees of facial photodamage.
+Chemical peels, dermabrasion, microdermabrasion and laserabrasion may be used alone or in combination with other surgical procedures to treat moderate to severe degrees of facial photodamage.

 Deeper facial lines may be treated with botulinum toxin or soft tissue enhancement, including collagen, autologous fat, and hyaluronic acid.
 Patients with more sagging and excess skin will benefit from additional procedures such as facelift, browlift, and blepharoplasty (surgical reconstruction of the eyelid).
 Treatment must be individualized accordingly to the patient's facial characteristics and cosmetic concerns.

 - American Academy of Facial Plastic and Reconstructive Surgery.
-Aging is Inevitable; But Premature Aging Can Be Fought. www.aafprs.org Accessed 3/12/2012
+Aging is Inevitable; But Premature Aging Can Be Fought Accessed 3/4/2015.

 Can't find the health information you’re looking for?